ansys/pylumerical/doc/source/user_guide/script_commands_as_methods.rst

 * `Lumerical Scripting Language - By category <https://optics.ansys.com/hc/en-us/articles/360037228834>`__

 Two simple examples are show below.
-In the first example, the Lumerical commands `getfdtdindex <https://optics.ansys.com/hc/en-us/articles/360034409694-getfdtdindex-Script-command>`__ and `stackrt <https://optics.ansys.com/hc/en-us/articles/360034406254-stackrt-Script-command>`__ is used in conjunction with typical math and plotting libraries in Python to simulate and visualize the transmission of a gold thin film illuminated by a plane wave.
+The first example uses Lumerical commands `getfdtdindex <https://optics.ansys.com/hc/en-us/articles/360034409694-getfdtdindex-Script-command>`__ and `stackrt <https://optics.ansys.com/hc/en-us/articles/360034406254-stackrt-Script-command>`__  in conjunction with typical math and plotting libraries in Python to simulate and visualize the transmission of a gold thin film illuminated by a plane wave.
-In the second example, a simple simulation with a gaussian source and a frequency domain monitor is set up and executed.
+The second example sets up and runs a simple simulation with a gaussian source and a frequency domain monitor.

 **Example**

-For more information on how to import lumapi for PyLumerical, see :doc:`Installation and getting started for PyLumerical <installation>`.
+For more information on how to install PyLumerical and import the modules, see :doc:`Installation and getting started for PyLumerical <installation>`.

 .. code-block:: python

+    import ansys.lumerical.core as lumapi
-    import lumapi #Ensure lumapi has already been added to path import numpy as np
+    import numpy as np
     import matplotlib.pyplot as plt